Caylen Croft: Return to WWE (2008–2010)

 After wrestling on the independent circuit, including a one-time appearance in Ring of Honor, throughout 2006 and 2007, Pavone was re-signed to a development deal by WWE, and he began working in their development territory Florida Championship Wrestling (FCW) under the name Caylen Croft.
 Soon after debuting in FCW, he formed a tag team with Trent Barreta called The Dude Busters.
 On May 30, 2009, Barreta and Croft won the FCW Florida Tag Team Championship from Tyler Reks in a handicap match when his partner Johnny Curtis failed to appear.
 On July 23, Croft and Barreta lost the championship to Justin Angel and Kris Logan.
 On November 19, Croft won his second FCW Florida Tag Team Championship, this time with Curt Hawkins, after they defeated The Rotundos (Bo and Duke).
 While they were champions, Croft and Hawkins would defend the title with Barreta via the Freebird Rule.
-On January 14, 2010 at an FCW television taping, the Dude Busters lost the Florida Tag Team Championship to The Fortunate Sons (Brett DiBiase and Joe Hennig).
+On January 14, 2010, at an FCW television taping, the Dude Busters lost the Florida Tag Team Championship to The Fortunate Sons (Brett DiBiase and Joe Hennig).

 On the December 1, 2009 episode of ECW on SyFy, Croft and Barreta, no longer using the Dude Busters name, debuted as villains, defeating Tyler Hilton and Bobby Shields, two local competitors.
 The duo would then feud with Goldust and Yoshi Tatsu, which culminated in a loss to Goldust and Tatsu in a match to determine the number one contenders to the Unified WWE Tag Team Championship on the February 9, 2010 episode of ECW.

 When the ECW brand ended in February 2010, its roster became free agents.
 Barreta and Croft signed with SmackDown, making their debut for the brand on February 19 in a losing effort against Cryme Tyme.
 Baretta and Croft would then feud with The Hart Dynasty, but could never manage a win against them.
 In April, they began using their Dude Busters name again, which they had seemingly dropped since debuting in ECW.

 The Dude Busters then turned face when they entered into a feud with the Gatecrashers (Curt Hawkins and Vance Archer) in August.
 The Dude Busters then earned their first tag team victory since joining the SmackDown roster when they defeated the Gatecrashers on the August 26 episode of Superstars.
 On November 19, 2010, Pavone was released from his contract.
 He retired from professional wrestling shortly after.

 Personal life

 Pavone grew up in Youngstown, Ohio.
 He was influenced by Bret Hart and Shawn Michaels.
 Pavone attended Youngstown State University graduating with a Bachelor of Arts.
 After leaving WWE, Pavone became an elementary school art teacher in the Hillsborough County School District in Florida.
 Pavone is also the illustrator and author of the children's book No Beard The Pirate.

-He married Rachael Ferguson on October 10, 2015.